+In this article, we will explore the phenomenon of unethical leadership.
 Why do oil drilling firms dump production waste in the Amazon?1 Why do airline manufacturers hide potentially catastrophic faults from their customers?2 Why does big tech use behavioural psychology to take advantage of young developing brains?
-And why do car makers hide vehicle emission data from the public?3 At the core of these breaches, is unethical decision-making by business leaders with concern for profit at all costs.
+And why do car makers hide vehicle emission data from the public?3 At the core of these breaches is unethical decision-making by business leaders with concern for profit at all costs.
 Unethical Leadership results from a skewed sense of priority, a heightened sense of self-importance, and malevolence toward the welfare of people and the environment.
-In this article, I'm sharing details of the Ford Pinto case from the 1970s highlighting what a lack of ethics in leadership looks like, how it impacts people's lives and what we can do about it.
+In this article, I'm sharing details of the Ford Pinto case from the 1970s, highlighting what a lack of ethics in leadership looks like, how it impacts people's lives and what we can do about it.

 Unethical Leadership in Business

 From cleverly packaged meat products that hide small portions under the label, containers with fake bottoms, high-margin lower quality goods placed at eye level, to discounted fruit and veg that go off within a couple of days.
 Every time we go shopping, it takes effort not to be conned.
 And it’s not only foodstuffs; appliances and personal technology have built-in obsolescence.
 Social and other technology apps mine us for our information without our knowledge or consent.
 Tradespeople who take outrageous shortcuts.
 Financial products are created so that the providers don’t lose.
-You can even buy books that show you how to build products that manipulate and take advantage of people’s propensity toward addiction.
+You can even buy books showing you how to build products that manipulate and exploit people’s propensity toward addiction.

 Academic literature and popular media are littered with examples from trivial right through to downright psychopathic, where decision-makers have disregarded their sense of humanity and social obligation for the sake of duty to the corporation and bottom line.
 The story of the Ford Pinto is a case in point.